-Within the state LaTysa is a member of United Advocates for Children and Families Parent Partner Coalition.
-LaTysa is a passionate advocate and skilled liaison within the community providing safe and trauma informed practice in navigating public systems that serve children and their families.
-She utilizes empirical experience to provide excellence in training and development producing confident parent leaders.
-Her strengths are providing professional development for support partners, community organizations and system partners in order to strengthen the families in our local, state and national platforms.
-Her life’s work consists of efforts to reduce stigma, bias in education and empower parents through education and training.
+Through her systems partnerships, she utilizes her empirical experience to provide excellence in training and development producing confident parent leaders and informed systems professionals.
+Her strengths are providing professional development for support partners, community organizations and system partners to strengthen the families in our local, state and national platforms.
+Her life’s work consists of efforts to reduce inequities and bias in education, elimination of the preschool to prison pipeline, and building the capacity of adults and caregivers to meet the needs of our most vulnerable populations through education and training.